Mehul1604/A-shell-in-c/README.md

 ## Introduction
 This is a simple shell made in C which tries to mimic the actual linux terminal shell (bash , more specifically).
 It supports basic bash commands like echo , ls , pwd , cd , etc.. and some user defined commands like pinfo and nightswatch.
 Other commands have been taken care of by using execvp().
 The whole shell has been coded using C.
+The shell also supports Redirectiion and Piping along with handling of ctrl C and ctrl Z. Job control functions(fg , bg..) are also implemented.
+Chaining of commands is also supported.

 ## Compiling and Running: